rust-stuco/lectures/week8/ownership_p2.md

 ![bg right 100%](../images/week8/frames/2-crop.png)

-Fortunately, our `Vec` does not live in the stack.
+Instead of storing our array buffer on the stack...

 ---